Rick Holland's Colonization Speech

 We’re also a Fraternity that cherishes friendships.
 30 years after graduating Syracuse, most of my closest friends are my DU Brothers and there are dozens of them in the audience tonight.
 I have no doubt you’ll also develop lifelong friendships based on shared core values of justice, diversity, respect, loyalty, and honor.

 We also embrace and celebrate our diversity.
-We believe that having a Brotherhood with men from different backgrounds, races, and religions make us stronger and that men of character don’t have to look the same to share the same values.
+We believe that having a Brotherhood with men from different backgrounds, races, and religions make us stronger and that men of character don’t have to look the same to share the same beliefs.

 I’m talking about some serious stuff so I want to stress - we also have a ton of fun!
 You see all these wrinkles next to my eyes?
 They were caused from decades of smiling and laughing with my Brothers.
 After a night with the guys my heart feels warm and my face is sore from laughing so much.
 We could tell you stories for hours - and if you get us going later on, we likely will!